 Fuel – Use of fuel for industries, transportation & other used results in pollution.
 Large number of trips in urban areas to access facilities, to reach workplace, for shopping & leisure activities results in pollution.
 Travel distance and journey time in urban areas are relatively much higher than in rural areas and thus per capita fuel consumption is also high.
 High private vehicle ownership and traffic jams adds to wastage of fuel.
 Although there have been focus on more use of public transport & increased usage of electric vehicles so as to reduce the air pollution, but it is ignored that the electricity which is used to run these vehicles is causing air pollution at some other place.
 There has been shift in focus to be less dependent on fossil fuels for electricity generation and use of more renewable energy but still directly or indirectly non-renewable sources of energy are being used for electricity generation.

-Cutting of trees on large scale for getting land is also an area of concern.
+Cutting of trees on large-scale for getting land is also an area of concern.
 Large number of trees are cut to make land available for a project.
 Due to this people face number of respiratory problems and cities act as smoking chimneys.

-In urban areas soft spaces are occupied and covered with hard non porous materials which effects percolation of water into ground and increases surface runoff.
+In urban areas soft spaces are occupied and covered with hard non porous materials which affects percolation of water into ground and increases surface runoff.
 This water is at times contaminated and enters in water body and thus pollutes it.
 Also waste water coming from houses, industries in cities is not treated properly and contains toxic substances and pollutes water bodies.

 When we look at the collective damage caused by activities in cities it is attributed to large problems like greenhouse effect, ozone layer depletion, rising sea level, loss of diversity of flora and fauna.